DataDog/documentation/content/en/intelligent_test_runner/setup/python.md

 The Intelligent Test Runner requires the [`coverage` package][2].

-Install the package in your environment by specifying it in your `requirements.txt` for example, or using `pip`:
+Install the package in your CI test environment by specifying it in the relevant requirements file, for example, or using `pip`:

 {{< code-block lang="shell" >}}
 pip install coverage
 {{< /code-block >}}